 Department Director: Jim Hook

-- Keep Superintendent and other administrators informed of issues that could impact District 117.
+- Keep Superintendent and other administrators informed on issues with potential impact to District 117.

-- Write, edit and take photos for website.
+- Write and edit articles and take photos for website.

 - Write and submit articles for newspapers and state and national journals.